dthuerck/aurora-runtime/README.md

 ## Standing on the shoulder of giants...

-This project uses (and include parts of) the following packages:
+This project uses the following packages:

 * VE Offload [1]
 * VE UDMA [2]